Quantuman134/TexPainter/README.md

 ## Introduction
 We propose TexPainter, a novel method to enforce multi-view consistency.
 Our method is based on the observation that latent space in a pre-trained diffusion model is noised separately for each camera view, making it difficult to achieve multi-view consistency by directly manipulating the latent codes.
 Based on the celebrated Denoising Diffusion Implicit Models (DDIM) scheme, we propose to use an optimization-based color-fusion to enforce consistency and indirectly modify the latent codes by gradient back-propagation.
 Our method further relaxes the sequential dependency assumption among the camera views.
 By evaluating on a series of general 3D models, we find our simple approach improves consistency and overall quality of the generated textures as compared to competing state-of-the-arts.

-Please check our project page here: <page link>
-For additional details, please see the TexPainter paper: <the pdf source>
+Please check our project page [here](https://quantuman134.github.io/) For additional details, please see the TexPainter paper: <the pdf source>

 ## Install